FredKSchott/snowpack/docs/04-scripts.md

 <script type="module" src="/src/index.js"></script>
 ```

-**By default, build scripts are run against every file in your project.** We recommend that you keep your source code contained in 1+ subdirectories (`src/`, `public/`, etc).
+**By default, build scripts are run against every matching file in your project.** For large/complex projects, we recommend that you organize your source code into subdirectories (`src/`, `public/`, etc).
 Check out the section on "mount:" scripts below for more information.